zorani/aws-ec2-objects/README.md

     export AWS_DEFAULT_REGION='us-east-1'

-For relivent commands you can specify a completely different region if you need to act on a different region.
+For relevant commands you can specify a completely different region if you need to act on a different region.

 **[⬆ back to top](#table-of-contents)**